azmolmiah/salafi-directory-django/readme.md

   - Select specific fields in result
   - Limit number of results
   - Filter by fields
-  - Use HERE maps to get exact location from address
+  - Use HERE maps API to get exact location from address
 - Get single organisation
 - Create new organisation
   - Authenticated users only